 RATS has implemented Internet Radio Linking Protocol onthe W4RAT VHF repeater!
-Now, you can talk to repeaters all over the world any time you can access the 146.88 repeater.
-Open to all Amateur Radio Operators with a Technician or higher class license, you can now expand your ham radio horizons with this service.
-RATS encourages all hams that can access the repeaters to give this mode a try!
+Now, you can talk to repeaters all over the world any time you can access the 146.88 or 442.55 repeaters.
+Open to all properly licensed amateur radio operators, you can now expand your ham radio horizons with this service.
+RATS encourages all hams that can access the repeaters to give this mode a try.

 IRLP is a method of using Voice Over IP to connect repeaters seamlessly throughout the world.
 You can connect point-to-point, or use reflectors to connect multiple repeaters together for nets or other uses.

 Using IRLP is easy.
 You need a radio with a DTMF (TouchTone®) pad, and a node number to connect to.
 Node numbers can be found by going to the IRLP Project page on the web at http://irlp.net, then clicking on the “NODE INFO” link in the left menu, then on the “Connected Nodes and Reflector status” or the “List of nodes and Frequencies” links in the center of that page.
 Once you’ve found a node to connect to, the procedure is as follows.

 The IRLP system is set to time out after a period of inactivity at either end.
 If you have a special need for a lengthy, uninterrupted connection to a distant IRLP system, you will need to coordinate this with both the RATS Technical Committee and the owner of the distant system.
 We are happy to make the necessary configuration change on our end with the approval of the distant system owner.
 (Similarly, they may need to adjust their end.)

 Remember that when connected to remote nodes, be mindful of local commute times and other peak repeater usage periods that may differ from our local time zone.
 Experience has shown that hams in other parts of the world aren’t too interested in local politics, so it's best to stick to more neutral topics.